jonathanlocke/jonathanlocke.github.io/unpublished/configuration.md

 2. Settings registry (*Settings*)
 3. Base component class (*BaseComponent*)

 We will examine each of these in order.
+In practice, most applications will simply use *BaseComponent* (or *ComponentMixin*) instead of directly interacting with lookup and settings registries.

 #### The object lookup registry

-The class *Registry* in *com.telenav.kivakit.configuration.lookup* can be used to register and look up Java objects.
+The class *Registry* in *com.telenav.kivakit.configuration.lookup* can be used to register and look up ordinary Java objects.
 For a detailed examination of the design pattern used by *Registry* and its advantages, see <a href="#service-locator">Why KivaKit provides service locator instead of dependency injection</a>.
 The preferred way to use *Registry* to register an object is:

     Spaceship spaceship = [...]